raul23/vocab-augmentor/README.md

   - `llama 3-8b`
 - **New Vocabulary Detection**: Detects words not present in your existing vocabulary list.
-- **Detailed Word Information**: Saves new words along with comprehensive data including their translation, pinyin (if applicable), part of speech (POS), and example sentences.
 - **Audio Pronunciation**: Adds pronunciation sounds for new words using `MeloTTS` for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.